 This huge ship offers so many fantastic amenities for families.
 Some are offered free of charge while others are available for an additional fee.

 Voom Internet is offered to suite guests at no charge, and to other guests for a daily fee.
-There are two options – one standard internet and one with streaming capabilities.
+There are two options – one with standard internet and one with streaming capabilities.
 On my Royal Caribbean sailings, I have always been impressed with the quality of the internet – especially at sea.

 There are also several shops on board that offer many different items.
 In addition to Royal Caribbean-themed merchandise, you’ll find watches, handbags, jewelry, perfume, cosmetics, as well as personal essentials.
 There are also self-service vending machines offering many items that you may have forgotten at home.